htsrjdrouse/rister-toolchanger/tutorial/04-pipette-operations.md

 ## Overview

-The Rister linear actuator pipette system provides precise liquid handling capabilities through an integrated fluid management system.
+The linear actuator driven pipetting system provides precise liquid handling capabilities through an integrated fluid management system.
 The tool combines pressure-controlled dispensing with automated cleaning for reliable, repeatable liquid operations and a control interface that works with Mainsail that includes expanded user inteface for controlling fluidics.

 [Fluidics control](images/tampermonkey_fluidics_control_expanded.png)